 Thames homers, benches clear as Brewers beat Reds 6-4

+CINCINNATI (AP) Eric Thames doesn’t give much thought to the way he wrecks the Reds, leaving everyone else to marvel.

-CINCINNATI (AP) — Eric Thames hit a three-run homer in the seventh inning Thursday night, and the Milwaukee Brewers slowed the Cincinnati Reds‘ best surge of the season with a 6-4 victory.
+Thames hit a three-run homer in the seventh inning Thursday night, and the Milwaukee Brewers slowed the Cincinnati Reds‘ best surge of the season with a 6-4 victory .

+Thames has been the Reds’ biggest nemesis.
+He hit a record 10 homers against Cincinnati last year – the most by a Brewer against one team in a single season.
+Thames gave the Brewers a 5-4 lead when he homered in the seventh inning off reliever Amir Garrett (0-1).

-The game included a benches-clearing incident in the third inning as Cincinnati’s Joey Votto exchanged words with Brewers catcher Erik Kratz.
+Thames’ third home this season against the Reds was the turning point in a game that started badly for the Brewers and included a benches-clearing incident in the third inning when Cincinnati’s Joey Votto exchanged words with catcher Erik Kratz.

+”I’m not really thinking about, `It’s the Reds, yeah I’m going to get some hits,’ or whatever,” Thames said. ”In this park, the ball will travel a little bit, so that’s nice.
+For me, it doesn’t matter if it’s the Royals, the Yankees or the Reds, I try to have the same approach.”

+Thames is 3 of 3 in his career against the left-handed Garrett with three homers.

 Milwaukee beat the Reds for the sixth straight time and improved to 6-1 overall against Cincinnati this season, including 4-0 at Great American Ball Park.